 What does dry brushing mean?

 Dry brushing removed dead skin cells by gently massaging the skin through brushing the body with a natural, firm brush.
 Users brush towards the heart.
-It’s said to impact the body’s lymphatic system to help improve not only skin but remove toxins.
+It’s said to impact the body’s lymphatic system to help improve not only the skin but remove toxins.
 It’s also been linked to other health benefits.

 Why does it work?